What is MAFFC?

 Absolutely not.
 That would violate one of our core values which is to offer great training to brother and sister firefighters at little to no cost.
 Some other firefighter conferences, while offering great training, are also in business to make money.
 We don't knock them for it.
 It's just not our style.

 MAFFC is all volunteer; from the committee that organizes the conference to the instructors that offer their time.
 We do work with businesses who provide the conference services, so technically the hotel, bus company, etc. that the conference uses are making money off of the conference, but the conference itself is not a money making conference.
 No instructors are paid.
 No staff is paid.
-And if there happens to be money left over at the end of the conference, it goes into a fund to help pay for next year's conference or other training opportunities open to all firefighters in the Metro Atlanta area.
+And if there happens to be money left over at the end of the conference, it goes into a fund to help pay for next year's conference.

 Who Can Attend MAFFC?